PhroZenOne/heatseeker/README.md

-***This is a non working repo at the moment.
-(WIP)***

-**Credits**
-Lots of code taken from: https://github.com/rzva/ThermalView
+This is the software for the Bad Horse Cavalry Heastseeker.
+The goal is a cheap but quick way to spot the enemy in the forest with an ir-camera.

+The hardware we are running this on is:

+* Seek Thermal compaxt XR ir-camera: http://www.thermal.com/products/compactxr/
+* Raspberry Pi B+
+* Raspberry Pi 7 inch screen v1.1
+* Standard webcam found in a drawer

 **Getting it up and running**

-My build is running with Lite version of rasbian: 2016-05-10-raspbian-jessie-lite.iso found at  https://www.raspberrypi.org/downloads/raspbian/
+The build is running with Lite version of rasbian: 2016-05-10-raspbian-jessie-lite.iso found at  https://www.raspberrypi.org/downloads/raspbian/

 ```
 sudo apt-get update && sudo apt-get install git cmake libopencv-dev libusb-1.0-0-dev